suBha-1999/Parallax_Page/README.md

 # Parallax_Page

-#this is my page where i can store my unique memory like a album...with some design and fillter#
+#this is my page where you can see the parallax efffect over two or more image....#